miladziekanowska/Data_Visualizations/About_Graphs.md

 This works both on positive and negative correlation.

 For this repository, we will consider three different types of correlation graphs:
-1. **Scattered plot** - which is a basic form of graph to show correlation.
+1. **Scatter plot** - which is a basic form of graph to show correlation.
 When we are presenting different groups from our data, it's best to show each group in different color.
 IMPORTANT!
 X and Y in scattered plot cannot be categorical data, since that will not give us much information - is should be numerical data only (best if it's continuous, but with a bigger range of discrete data it could work as well, depening what it means);
 2. **Correlogram** - this graph provides us with a matrix representing the correlation between all the columns in a dataset.
+For that we need to generate a non-visual correlation matrix using Pandas.
+Also, in the form presented here, the correlogram is a special kind of heatmap.
 3. **Pairwise plot** - is a favorite in exploratory analysis to understand the relationship between all possible pairs of numeric variables.
 It is a must have tool for bivariate analysis.
+It is possible to create with matplotlib, however that would require quite a lot of work, while seaborn and plotly do it with few lines of code.
+Usually we use pairwise plots as our working plots.

 ## Deviation